-1. Participants will learn the necessary skills to facilitate a restorative conference.
+Participants will learn the necessary skills to facilitate a restorative conference.

-Getting participants into groups for the 2nd day
+Getting participants into groups

-- Determine the number of participants who are attending the 2nd day and divide by 5 to decide on the number of groups that will be needed. - Ask yesterday's facilitators to identify themselves.
-Ask each of them to form a group of five or six as needed (so you don't end up with groups with several participants who already facilitated a mini role play). - Tell the groups to sit where they can see the screen.
+- Determine the number of participants who are attending this session and divide by 5 or 6 to decide on the number of groups that will be needed. - Ask groups to choose a facilitator (people who have not already played the facilitator role). - Tell the groups to sit where they can see the screen.

-Explaining the general procedure
+> Explaining the general procedure

-- Ask everyone for their attention while you explain the procedure. - Explain that each group will stay together for the next 3 role plays and now needs to find a new facilitator to run this role play. - Tell them that they should rotate the facilitator role and other roles so that everyone has a varied experience during the remaining role plays. - Learn and Deliver: When participants finish the role play, they should do the activities in their small group that were done yesterday as a whole group: - Give feedback to the facilitator. - Debrief in which you tell how you felt in your roles. - De-role in which you tell how you differ from your roles. - Tell participants that these activities will be displayed shortly on a slide. - Ask participants to be especially mindful of instructions in their role-play descriptions, which are in bold print. - These bold print instructions expose the facilitator and other role-play participants to simulated versions of problems that they may encounter in actual conferences. - Insist that the participants with the bold print instructions act accordingly.
+- Ask everyone for their attention while you explain the procedure. - Explain that each group will stay together for the next 3 role plays and now needs to find a new facilitator to run this role play. - Tell them that they should rotate the facilitator role and other roles so that everyone has a varied experience during the remaining role plays. - Learn and Deliver: When participants finish the role play, they should do the activities in their small group that were done during Session 1 as a whole group: - Give feedback to the facilitator. - o Debrief in which you tell how you felt in your roles. - De-role in which you tell how you differ from your roles.

+- Tell participants that these activities will be displayed shortly on a slide. - Ask participants to be especially mindful of instructions in their role-play descriptions, which are in bold print. - These bold print instructions expose the facilitator and other role-play participants to simulated versions of problems that they may encounter in actual conferences. - Insist that the participants with the bold print instructions act accordingly.

-Slide #36: Seating Plan: Mini Role Play 2, Misbehavior
+Slide #37: Seating Plan: Mini Role Play 2, Misbehavior

-- Point out that the optional character, the 6th participant, is at the top of the seating chart and "may not be able to attend today" (in groups of five). - Tell the facilitators they must read the introductory description of the mini role play to their group, including the initial contact with each character. - Once again, remind role-play facilitators to literally read the script, except where the situation demands that they vary from the script. - Also ask that facilitators begin their role plays as quickly as possible to allow for a full experience in the time permitting. - > Have the groups do their 2nd mini role play. - Give the facilitator the Facilitator card from the folder. - Give the rest of the folder to another group member. - Say: "Decide your roles, first names, and how you want to be addressed, and put on your name tags." - To the facilitators say: "Begin as soon as you can." - Note time when the role play begins and allow 25-30 minutes for the role play. - After the groups get started, display the "Mini Role Plays" slide.
+- ➤ Point out that the optional character, the 6th participant, is at the top of the seating chart and "may not be able to attend today" (in groups of five). - ➤ Tell the facilitators they must read the introductory description of the mini role play to their group, including the initial contact with each character. - ➤ Once again, remind role-play facilitators to literally read the script, except where the situation demands that they vary from the script. - ➤ Also ask that facilitators begin their role plays as quickly as possible to allow for a full experience in the time permitting.

+- ➤ Have the groups do their 2nd mini role play. - Give the facilitator the Facilitator card from the folder. - Give the rest of the folder to another group member. - Say: "Decide your roles, first names, and how you want to be addressed, and put on your name tags." - To the facilitators say: "Begin as soon as you can." - Note time when the role play begins and allow 25-30 minutes for the role play. - After the groups get started, display the "Mini Role Plays" slide.

-- Trainer(s) should listen in on each of the groups and make sure that the role plays are staying on track. - Interrupt any role play where the facilitator is not using the script, where a group member is speaking out of role, or where someone is playing a role in an extreme manner. - Help the group get focused and moving again. - When it gets near the time to end the role plays and begin the processing, go around individually to each group and tell them they have 10 minutes, then 5 minutes, etc. - Indicate the remaining time with your fingers held up as you go to each group because role play participants often do not notice general announcements from the front of the room. - Check that groups properly do the facilitator feedback, debriefing, and de-roling activities.
+- Trainer(s) should listen in on each of the groups and make sure that the role plays are staying on track. - Interrupt any role play where the facilitator is not using the script, where a group member is speaking out of role, or where someone is playing a role in an extreme manner. - Help the group get focused and moving again. - ➤ When it gets near the time to end the role plays and begin the processing, go around individually to each group and tell them they have 10 minutes, then 5 minutes, etc.

+- Indicate the remaining time with your fingers held up as you go to each group because role play participants often do not notice general announcements from the front of the room. - Check that groups properly do the facilitator feedback, debriefing, and de-roling activities.

-➤ Follow-up
+> Follow-up